-How does an event of new task arrival can reach the application if the execution thread is busy processing another task?
+How can an event of a new task arrival reach the application if the execution thread is busy processing another task?

 Everything depends on the implementation.
 Different libraries use different approaches.
 Some of them use cooperative multitasking and simply produce coroutines and some of them separate event receipts and event processing into different threads (OS threads or user-level threads).

 But as we understood from the previous post reactor/proactor patterns have their advantages.

 And how do you manage all the events?
 In the analog of our reactor/proactor patterns — the scheduler or the event loop.

 An event loop is exactly how it sounds, there is a queue of events (where all the events that have happened are stored — in the figure above it's called a "task queue") and a loop that simply constantly pulls those events out of the queue and calls callbacks from those events (all execution goes through the call stack).
 The API is an API for calls to asynchronous functions such as waiting for a response from a client or a database.